 Origami is a traditional Japanese art of folding paper, typically without cutting or gluing, to create intricate, beautiful and colorful shapes.
 It can be a meditative practice, and is an art form often passed down from one generation to the next.
-My guest today, Juan, created an organization called Origami for good with the mission to spread joy, one fold at a time.
+My guest today, Juan R.F. shares the story of Origami for Good, an organization with the mission to spread joy, one fold at a time.
 Volunteers in chapters around the world create origami art and share it with others who are in need of joy and connection.

 Learn more and sign up to create a chapter at www.origamiforgood.org and follow @origamiforgood